PostPCEra/MLDocs/docs/01_Personal_Knowledge.md

 Intelligence is one's capacity for logic, understanding, self-awareness, learning, emotional knowledge, reasoning, planning, creativity, and problem solving.

 In my whole life, I have known no wise people (over a broad subject matter area) who didn’t read all the time — none.
 Zero. — Charlie Munger

 The best way to achieve wisdom is to learn the big ideas that underlie reality. — Charlie Munger

+Start with first principles.
+Learn from low to high resolution.
+First, familiarize yourself with the central ideas of the study areas.
+Then, concentrate on the details. — @jordanpeterson

 Startup : "Have a bias toward action” Keep moving, learning & making progress.
 There’s no perfect Next Move - Kevin Systrom